 - Just 9 months before Dalí was born, on August 1, 1903, Dalí’s older brother died of a stomach problem.
 So Salvador Dalí believed he was the reincarnation of his dead older brother.

-- In 1954, Dali and photographer Philippe Halsman published a book entirely devoted to his mustache, featuring 28 images of the iconic facial hair.
+- In 1954, Dali and photographer Philippe Halsman published a book entirely devoted to his moustache, featuring 28 images of the iconic facial hair.

 - He appeared in restaurants in the company of his cat.
 Babou was an ocelot, which Dali acquired in 1960 from a Colombian notable.
 He took him for walks in a collar richly encrusted with precious stones.